Lepton flavor non-universality in the B-sector: a global analyses of various new physics models: Results and discussions

 The new physics coupling are found to be highly correlated with large errors.
 Hence, one should also consider the allowed range of various observables.
 In Fig.~ \ref{fig1} we present the $2\sigma$ contours of various observables in the space of couplings.

 It is evident from the left panel of top row of Fig.~\ref{fig1} that the $R_{K^{(*)}}$ (grey) and $R_{D^{(*)}}$ (magenta) regions do not overlap even at $2\sigma$.
 The brown region depicts constraints on this model due to LFV decays, $Br(\tau \to \phi\mu)$ and $Br(B\to K\tau^{\pm}\mu^{\mp})$.
 Evidently, these puts a tight constraints on this model.
 On the other hand, the yellow region shows that the $Br(\tau \to e \nu \bar \nu)$ does not put additional constraint on this model.
-Note that for a different mixing pattern, the Refs.~\cite{Feruglio:2017rjo,Feruglio:2016gvd} found this to be extremely constraining for the $U_1$ model which otherwise was found to be viable in their setup (see also \cite{Faroughy:2016osc} for additional constraints due to high $p_T$ searches).
-The upper right panel in Fig.\ref{fig1} shows the same plot for $g_{U_1}^{33} = 2$, clearly the higher values of the coupling also does not help.
-Therefore, we conclude that the $U_1$ LQ, in this present setup is not a viable model for the combined explanation of the charge and neutral current anomalies.
+Note that for a different mixing pattern, the Refs.~\cite{Feruglio:2016gvd,Feruglio:2017rjo} found this to be extremely constraining for the $U_1$ model which otherwise was found to be viable in their setup.